sastafford/docker/README.md

 ## Create a docker image

 1. Add the MarkLogic RPM file alongside your Dockerfile.
-2. From the directory where your Dockerfile and RPM live, type the following comand: docker build -t <tag> .
+2. From the directory where your Dockerfile and RPM live, type the following command: docker build -t <tag> .

 ## Start a MarkLogic container
     docker run --name=ml -d -p 7997-8002:7997-8002/tcp -p 8200-8201:8200-8201/tcp -v c:/:/c sastafford/marklogic:latest